bergesinstitute/grafmethodenglish/book-4-unit-5.md

 🔹 Las palabras en mayúsculas son las acentuadas.
 Las demás se dicen rápidamente.
 Esto crea el ritmo natural del inglés, que es muy diferente del español.

+# Reading comprehension (comentario de texto)

+## The Pied Piper of Hamelin (el flautista de Hamelín)

+In the town of Hamelin,[1] in Germany, the houses were grey and the people were honest.
+It was a very rich town, but they had a very big problem: there were thousands of rats[2] in Hamelin.
+The cats could not fight against so many.
+The rats multiplied constantly.
+The citizens were terrified, and the mayor[3] decided that they needed a plan.

+One day, a very tall and very thin man arrived in the town.
+He wore clothes of many colors, a brown feather[4] in his hat, and he carried a flute.[5]

+"For a thousand florins,[6] I can take the rats away from Hamelin," said the man.

+"A thousand florins!" said the mayor.
+"We will give you ten thousand florins if you take the rats away."

+"Done.[7]
+Tomorrow night you will have no more rats in Hamelin."

+The next day the stranger's[8] flute was heard all over the town.
+When the rats heard the music, they mysteriously came out of the houses and the sewers.[9]
+The piper[10] walked towards the river, and the rats followed him.
+When they reached[11] the river, the current[12] carried them away and they drowned.[13]

+By night there were no more rats in Hamelin.
+The piper went to the town hall[14] to ask for his money.
+He asked for the ten thousand florins that the mayor had promised.

+"Ten thousand florins?" said the mayor and his advisors.[15]
+"Never!"

+"A thousand florins, at least!" said the piper, very angry.

+"The rats are dead and they will not come back.
+We will give you twenty florins, at most, and you should be happy.
+You are just a simple piper."

+The man's eyes turned red.
+He said nothing more and left the town hall.
+The mayor and his advisors laughed with arrogance.

+That night the stranger's flute was heard again, but this time only the children could hear it.
+All the children of Hamelin came out of their houses and followed the piper.
+They left the town and walked towards the mountains.
+The children never returned to Hamelin, and nobody ever knew where they went.

+*Traditional*

+[1] Hamelin ['hæmɪlɪn] - Hamelín (a town in Germany)

+[2] rats [ræts] - ratas

+[3] mayor [meɪr] - alcalde

+[4] feather ['fɛðər] - pluma

+[5] flute [flu:t] - flauta

+[6] florins ['flɔrɪnz] - florines (old European coins)

+[7] done [dʌn] - hecho / trato hecho

+[8] stranger ['streɪndʒər] - forastero / desconocido

+[9] sewers ['su:ərz] - alcantarillas

+[10] piper ['paɪpər] - flautista

+[11] reach [ri:tʃ] - llegar a / alcanzar

+[12] current ['kɜrənt] - corriente

+[13] drown [draʊn] - ahogarse

+[14] town hall [taʊn hɔl] - ayuntamiento

+[15] advisors [əd'vaɪzərz] - consejeros

+### Questions (preguntas)

+1. Where was Hamelin?
+2. What was the main problem in Hamelin?
+3. Was the mayor's reaction correct?
+4. Was the piper's reaction correct?
+5. What did the piper look like?
+6. Does the story end well or badly?
+7. What do you think the moral of the story is?

 # Homework

 ## 1. Change from active to passive